-The Provider contends that it met the above mentioned requirement and that the allocation of nursing service costs was, in fact, equitable prior to the adjustment.
+The Provider contends that it met the above mentioned requirement and that the allocation of nursing service costs were, in fact, equitable prior to the adjustment.
 The Intermediary's expansion to the universe and resulting adjustments generated inequities of cost allocations to the skilled nursing area and other parts of the facilities.

-The Provider argues that contrary the regulation at 42 C.F.R § 413.5, it was denied reimbursement for its reasonable costs associated with the care and treatment of Medicare beneficiaries in a distinct part of a nursing home.
+The Provider argues that it was denied reimbursement of its reasonable costs associated with the care and treatment of Medicare beneficiaries in a distinct part of a nursing home guaranteed by the regulation at 42 C.F.R. § 413.5.
 The Provider points out that CMS Pub.
 15-1 § 2340 does not provide, nor does it permit, nor does it allow, the combining of costs, patient days and statistics for the certified and non-certified areas into one line on the cost report.

 The Provider contends that it was improper for the Intermediary to reject the Provider's documents.
-The Provider's Time Card Reports and Assignment Sheets did accomplish their intended purpose; they reflected the times worked by various individuals at the subject facilities.
+The Provider's Time Card Reports and Sign In Sheets did accomplish their intended purpose; they reflected the times worked by various individuals at the subject facilities.
 The records found by the Intermediary to be inadequate as a result of minor discrepancies and or omissions were based on a zero tolerance criterion and are contrary to Medicare regulations.
 The records were rejected because the entries didn't exactly match and the records were not letter perfect.

 The Provider maintains that the Board has long held that letter perfect documentation is not required for supporting costs and cost allocation.
-Such is exemplified by the Board's decision in the use of daily schedules and average hourly rates to arrive at nursing services costs in Glencrest Rehabilitation Center, Chicago, IL v.
+Such is exemplified by the Board's use of daily schedules and average hourly rates to arrive at nursing services costs in Glencrest Rehabilitation Center, Chicago, IL v.
 Aetna Life and Casualty Co, PRRB Dec.
 No. 90-D8, Dec.
-12, 1989, Medicare and Medicaid Guide (CCH) ¶ 38,286, aff'd CMS Admin., February 2, 1990 Medicare and Medicaid Guide (CCH) ¶ 38,368, and the Board's use of the floor-wide average nursing cost per diem to compute nursing hours for the certified area in Bridgeview Convalescent Center, Bridgeview, IL v.
+12, 1989, Medicare and Medicaid Guide (CCH) ¶ 38,286, aff'd, CMS Admin.
+February 2, 1990 Medicare and Medicaid Guide (CCH) ¶ 38368 and the Board's use of floor-wide average nursing cost per diem to compute nursing hours for the certified area in Bridgeview Convalescent Center, Bridgeview, IL v.
 Aetna Life Insurance Co, PRRB Dec.
 No. 89-D66, Sept.
-27, 1989, Mediciare and Medicaid Guide (CCH) ¶ 38,216, aff'd, CMS Adm., November 22, 1989 Medicare and Medicaid Guide ("CCH") ¶ 38,278, both of which were affirmed by the Administrator.
-Also in Imperial Hospital, Richmond, VA. v.
+27, 1989, Medicare and Medicaid Guide (CCH) ¶ 38,216, aff'd, CMS Admin., September 27, 1989 Medicare and Medicaid Guide (CCH) ¶ 38,216 both of which were affirmed by the Administrator.
+Also in Imperial Hospital, Richmond, VA v.
 Blue Cross and Blue Shield Association/Blue Cross and Blue Shield of Virginia, PRRB Dec.
 No. 80-D39, June 30, 1980, Medicare and Medicaid Guide (CCH) ¶ 35,355, the Board disregarded the fact that primary source documents were not available due to having been lost, and it relied upon industry norms to support and allow reimbursement for reasonable costs.